ncbi-nlp/deepseenet-plus/README.md

 # AI Workflow, External Validation, and Development in Eye Disease Diagnosis

 This repository provides related codes, data, and models for the paper titled [AI Workflow, External Validation, and Development in Eye Disease Diagnosis](https://jamanetwork.com/journals/jamanetworkopen/fullarticle/2836426).
+The model DeepSeeNet+ has been updated from the original DeepSeeNet by further training on an additional 40,000 curated color fundus photographs from the AREDS2 dataset.
+Please see [the original repository](https://github.com/ncbi-nlp/DeepSeeNet/) for details.

 ## Instructions to set up